Akrog/cinderlib/docs/introduction.rst

 carefully go over the limitations section to avoid surprises.

-Due to the limited access to Cinder backends and time constraints the list of drivers that have been manually tested are:
+Due to the limited access to Cinder backends and time constraints the list of drivers that have been manually tested, and using the existing limited functional tests, are:

 - LVM
 - XtremIO